Log5

-The name Log5 is due to Bill James but the method of using odds ratios in this way dates back much farther.
+The name Log5 is due to Bill James, but the method of using odds ratios in this way dates back much further.
 This is in effect a logistic rating model and is therefore equivalent to the Bradley–Terry model used for paired comparisons, the Elo rating system used in chess and the Rasch model used in the analysis of categorical data.